jeroentvb/wind-forecast/README.md

-## Please note
+## Disclaimer
 This app scrapes data from other websites.
 Scraping websites is a grey area and may not be allowed by all websites.
 To put it in other words: __Use this app at your own risk__ and for personal use only.

 The app has only been tested on node v9.5.0.